1Peter 5 (web)

 To Strengthen: Means to be strong in spirit - to hold our faith as convictions

-To Settle: Means to lay the foundation, as when one settles down to live the Christian life.
+To Establish: Means to lay the foundation, as when one settles down to live the Christian life.

 Having suffered through persecutions and having reacted properly, the believer develops maturity and strong convictions and settles down to live the Christian life in stable manner.
 An illustration which I recall is one in which a tree is located on a hill and all the trees around are cut down in order to subject the tree to the greatest force of winds.
 It is tested and as it waves back and forth in the wind, it becomes stronger and when it is fully mature and fit for service, it is cut down and used as the main mast on a sailing ship helping others to go through the rough seas to their destination.

-vs 13 In speaking of "Babylon", Peter was probably speaking metaphorically - meaning "Rome".
+In speaking of "Babylon", Peter was probably speaking metaphorically - meaning "Rome".
 The apostle John was also given a vision in the book of Revelation in which "Babylon" was also spoken of in a derogatory sense (as in Rev 17:5), closely parallelling Rome including the seven hills of Rome mentioned in Rev 17:9.
-"Marcus" or "Mark" also wrote the gospel of Mark.
+"Mark" also wrote the gospel of Mark.
 He also had been involved both in Peter and Paul's ministries.
-"My son" may indicate Peter's close relationship with Mark.
+"My son" may indicate Peter's close relationship with Mark, just as Paul refers to Timothy as his son.
 The gospel of Mark thus contains much of Peter's account of Jesus' ministry.

 1Peter 5 RAP